-A bit of time invested in going over draft invoices to revise any unclear (or missing) notes could mean countless hours saved on calls and emails dealing with questions.
-Consider: Katy Young of Ad Astra Law Group prioritizes adding clarity and detail to bills because she believes it creates trust, which makes her clients more willing to pay.
+Consider: Katy Young of Ad Astra Law Group prioritizes adding clarity and detail to bills because she believes it creates trust—which makes her clients more willing to pay.

-With the right system, bills and reminders can be sent out quickly, so there’s no reason to put off billing your clients.
-Sending out smaller bills consistently can lower the sticker shock that comes with a large, unexpected bill—plus, there’s the added benefit of encouraging a smoother cashflow for your firm.
+With the right system, law firm bills and reminders can be sent out quickly, so there’s no reason to put off billing your clients.
+Sending out smaller bills consistently can lower the sticker shock that comes with a large, unexpected bill.
+Plus, there’s the added benefit of encouraging a smoother cashflow for your firm.

 Consider billing monthly, bi-weekly, or even weekly—whatever makes the most sense for your clients, your practice areas, and your firm.
-Whatever you choose, be sure to set expectations about when bills will arrive to avoid surprises and give your clients a chance to prepare their payments.
+Whatever you choose, set expectations about when bills will arrive to avoid surprises and give your clients a chance to prepare their payments.

 Some examples include:

-To start, read this article on how to calculate your hourly rate, based on your cost of doing business and the number of billable hours you expect to record in a year (if your firm bills hourly instead of via flat fee or contingency).
+To start calculating your own law firm billing rates, read this article on how to calculate your hourly rate based on your cost of doing business and the number of billable hours you expect to record in a year (if your firm bills hourly instead of via flat fee or contingency).

 However, at the end of the day, remember that the rate you charge is to some extent up to you.
 If you’d like to charge a little less to keep legal services affordable for others in your community, like Nicholas Hite does, that’s completely fine.

-The billable hour has long been a subject for healthy discussion in law firms: It’s alive and well in many practices, but plenty of lawyers also advocate that this isn’t the best way to charge for legal services—at least not for every practice area.
+What are law firm billable hours?
+The billable hour has long been a subject for healthy discussion in law firms.
+It’s alive and well in many practices, but plenty of lawyers advocate that this isn’t the best way to charge for legal services—at least not for every practice area.